gabrie30/ghorg/examples/gitlab.md

 ## Hosted GitLab Instances

-**Note: "all-groups" only works on GitLab instances running 13.0.1 or greater**
+**Note: "all-groups" only works on hosted GitLab instances running 13.0.1 or greater**

 clone all groups on a **hosted gitlab** instance **preserving** the directory structure of subgroups